ManuelVelarde2212/NLP-PL-UNSAAC/README.md

 ## Libraries to use
-To use this project you have to install the libraries, to do that use the following command:
+To use this project you have to install the libraries, to do that use the following command
 ```
 pip install -r requirements.txt
 ```